jimbrig/espanso/README.md

 ### Installation

-Install via on Windows using a package manager of choice:
+Install using your preferred package manager:

 - `winget`
 - `chocolatey`